TheGeneticsGuy/Guild-Roster-Manager/GRM - To Do List.md

 * Add export tool tips:
  -- EXPORT: 'Excel: Paste data into Excel, Click the Data Tab, Click "Text to Columns" '
 - - 'Google Sheets: Paste data into Google Sheets, Click the Data Tab, Click Split "text to columns" '

 # **CODE IMPROVEMENTS**

-* BanList is outdated scrollframe format - just realized it is NOT a hybridscrollframe and needs to be updated.
-Completely forgot about this.

 * Replace GRM.SlimName everywhere with GRM.FormatName -- this is to give player the option choose the full name or the slimname, and only force the full name as needed on the backend database.
 Right now it is my own discretionary use and should me normalized.

 * Leverage LibAlts data if it is found.
-Not relying on it, just pulling the data to help the alt lists automatically.
+Not relying on it, just pulling the data to help the alt lists automatically - OR BUILD MORE FLESHED OUT MODULE SUPPORT

 * Auto-select proper font when adjusting the language.